 You own what must be true.

-- Name what must be trueDecide the commitments for your area, the invariants that can never quietly break: balances reconcile, the audit trail holds, customer harm stays bounded.
-Hold the domain and system knowledge an agent has no way to know, and convey it so it can act on it.
+- Name what must be trueDecide the commitments for your area, the invariants that can never quietly break: balances reconcile, permissions stay explicit, customer harm stays limited, failure stays inspectable.
+Hold the domain and system knowledge an agent has no way to learn, and write it down so it can act on it.

 - Direct the buildTurn intent into safe, reviewed, working change.
-The agents do more of the typing now, so you set the direction, make the design calls, and own the result.
+Agents do more of the typing now, so you set the autonomy tier for the work, make the design calls, review before merge, and own the result.

-- Make it checkableBuild so correctness can be proven rather than hoped for: strong tests, observability with Sentry and CloudWatch, and guardrails that catch a bad change before it reaches an investor.
+- Make it checkableBuild so correctness can be proven rather than hoped for: strong tests, deterministic checks over prompts, observability with Sentry and CloudWatch, and guardrails that catch a bad change before it reaches an investor.

-- Run what you buildOwn deployment, CI/CD and infrastructure as code with Terraform, and the day-to-day health of your services.
+- Run what you buildOwn deployment, CI/CD and infrastructure as code with Terraform, and the day-to-day health of your services: you build it, you run it.

-- Improve how we buildMake the whole team faster and safer through better patterns, tooling, prompts and checks.
-Leave the way we build better than you found it.
+- Improve how we buildMake the whole team faster and safer through better patterns, tooling, prompts, evals and checks, down to how we grade a new model before it earns more autonomy.

-- Answer for what goes liveStay accountable for what reaches real investors, and write the knowledge down so the next person does not inherit your assumptions as bugs.
+- Answer for what goes liveStay accountable for what reaches real investors, and write down the decisions behind your work so the next person can build on them.

-- Deep knowing as your edge: the domain, the product and the system, and the judgement to decide what must be true and what must never be allowed to be false.
+- Deep knowledge of the domain, the product and the system as your edge, and the judgement to decide what must be true and what can never be allowed to break.

 - Several years building and running production services, enough to know what good design looks like and why it matters.